fmidev/metolib/doc/buildandtest.md

 Grunt initialization commands
 -----------------------------

-Notice, *lib* -folder already contains minimized and combined files of the current version.
+Notice, *lib* -folder already contains a Webpack bundle of the current version.
-Use of Grunt is not necessary for normal use of the library.
+Use of Webpack is not necessary for normal use of the library.
-But, you may use Grunt to minimize library content and test content if source is edited.
+But, you may use this development repository to produce alternative builds and to test content if source is edited.

-MetOLib project uses [Grunt](http://gruntjs.com) to build release versions of the source code.
+MetOLib project runs [Webpack](https://webpack.github.io/) with [Grunt](http://gruntjs.com) to build and test release versions of the source code.
-See, [Grunt guide](http://gruntjs.com/getting-started) for more information about Grunt.
+For more information about the build tools, see [Grunt guide](http://gruntjs.com/getting-started) and [Webpack guide](https://webpack.js.org/guides/getting-started/).
 Also, notice that Grunt and gruntplugins are installed and managed via [npm](https://npmjs.org/), the [Node.js](http://nodejs.org/) package manager.

 If you have installed Grunt globally in the past, you will need to remove it first: